AP Week in Pictures, Global

-Catholics wearing face masks to prevent the spread of the coronavirus try to get a glimpse of the the Black Nazarene at the Santa Cruz Church in Manila, Philippines, on Friday Jan.
-8, 2021, a day before the feast day.
-The annual Jan.
-9 procession attended by tens of thousands of devotees has been cancelled amid the threat of the ongoing COVID-19 pandemic in one of Asia's biggest religious events.
-Several Black Nazarene replicas have been placed around churches as the government asks devotees to pray at their communities instead of going to downtown Quiapo where the original image stays.
+A woman wearing a face mask to help curb the spread of the coronavirus rides a subway car in Moscow, Russia, Monday, Jan.
+11, 2021.
+Russia has continued to face high numbers of new infections even as it has launched a mass vaccination effort.

-A woman kisses an icon after the Orthodox Christmas Mass in the Holy Trinity church in Iltsi village, Ivano-Frankivsk region of Western Ukraine, Thursday, Jan.
-7, 2021.
-Although Ukraine is struggling to contain the coronavirus pandemic that has inundated its overburdened medical system with patients, Orthodox Christmas celebrations on Thursday occurred widely without masks or social distancing.
+A protestor throws stones toward police officers in the Belgium capital, Brussels, Wednesday, Jan.
+13, 2021, at the end of a protest asking for authorities to shed light on the circumstances surrounding the death of a 23-year-old Black man who was detained by police last week in Brussels.
+The demonstration in downtown Brussels was largely peaceful but was marred by incidents sparked by rioters who threw projectiles at police forces and set fires before it was dispersed.

-People walk on the street in the Catia neighborhood of Caracas, Venezuela, Wednesday, Jan.
-6, 2021, amid the new coronavirus pandemic.
+Government doctors put on protective gowns as they prepare to give free, rapid COVID-19 tests to residents who volunteer in the El Paraiso neighborhood of Caracas, Venezuela, Thursday, Jan.
+14, 2021, amid the new coronavirus pandemic.

-Motorists wait in lines to take a coronavirus test in a parking lot at Dodger Stadium, Monday, Jan.
-4, 2021, in Los Angeles.
+Members of the National Guard walk past the dome of the Capitol Building on Capitol Hill in Washington, Thursday, Jan.
+14, 2021.

-President Donald Trump gestures at a campaign rally in support of U.S. Senate candidates Sen. Kelly Loeffler, R-Ga., and David Perdue in Dalton, Ga., Monday, Jan.
-4, 2021.
+Supporters of leading opposition challenger Bobi Wine cheer as election officials count the ballots after polls closed in Kampala, Uganda, Thursday, Jan.
+14, 2021.
+Ugandans voted in a presidential election tainted by widespread violence that some fear could escalate as security forces try to stop supporters of Wine from monitoring polling stations.

 This photo gallery highlights some of the most compelling images made or published in the past week by The Associated Press from around the world.